-Content reuse with Markdown snippets is supported starting with version beta.103 of the Developer portal.
+Content reuse with Markdown snippets is supported from version 1.0.0-beta.103.

 This single-source authoring approach lets you control the content from a central place.
 Instead of repeating or manually copying the content, you include a reference to it wherever you need it to appear.
 Redocly embeds the referenced content automatically when building the developer portal.
 This approach is similar to using $refs in OpenAPI definitions.

 If you want to change the content in a snippet, you only need to do it once.
 The changes propagate automatically to all target pages.
 With this approach, your content is more consistent and easier to update.

 - One or more snippets saved as Markdown (

 .md) files in your developer portal project.
 Snippets can't be saved as MDX, YAML or any other file type.